Kazaar

 Kazaar (Marriage) is a 2009 Konkani film directed by Richard Castelino and produced by Frank Fernandes.
 It stars Larry Fernandes and Harshika Poonachcha.
-Larry stars in the movie as a NRI boy, who comes back to Mangalore to get married, while Harshika plays the role of his bride.
+Larry stars in the movie as an NRI boy, who comes back to Mangalore to get married, while Harshika plays the role of his bride.
 The movie was initially scheduled to be released on 9 September 2009 but was delayed by two months, finally being released on 27 November 2009.

 Synopsis

 The story is woven around family and social values, portraying the importance to society of marriage vows and family stability.
 The film focuses on traditional Catholic marriage rituals such as engagement and Roce.
-Larry Fernandes stars in the movie as a NRI boy from Dubai, who comes back to Mangalore to get married.
+Larry Fernandes stars in the movie as an NRI boy from Dubai, who comes back to Mangalore to get married.
 After marriage, he faces resistance from his bride (Harshika Poonacha) for his move to return to Dubai.

 Cast

 Production

 Daijiworld Media (Mangalore), the official International Media Partner for the movie, was instrumental in providing worldwide publicity coverage for the movie.